-In this tutorial, we’ll show you how you can use Rank Math to display your Local Business location data using shortcodes.
+In this knowledgebase article, we’ll show you how to use Rank Math to display your business location data using shortcodes.

 The Location ID is the Post ID of the Rank Math Location post that you’ll create for a location:

-When using Rank Math PRO’s Local SEO Module to create multiple locations – you can easily auto-generate your KML sitemap for business locations.
-Learn more here.
+When utilizing Rank Math PRO’s Local SEO Module to create multiple locations, you can effortlessly auto-generate your KML sitemap for business locations.

 Rank Math makes the following attributes available: